|Aluminum dust explosions at a plant manufacturing cast aluminum automotive wheels killed one worker, injured others, and damaged the facility.|

 Awareness of what is being done at the outlet of the discharge duct is important.
 Working to NFPA68 standards and incorporating compliant devices on the equipment can be compromised by installing poorly engineered and possibly dysfunctional components at the outlet that are meant to serve as weather protection (such as a heavy hinged flap with latches).
 The use of such components may impede venting efficiency and not only affect the safety of the overall installation but also inappropriately transfer liability back to the OEM and suppliers if the explosion relief proves to be inadequate.

-Support bars integrated into the base frame to allow
+Support bars integrated into the base frame to allow for vacuum service

 Installation of Weathershields